alexfernandez/alexfernandez.github.io/2016/mib-five-years-later.md

 > your pay as a manager needs to compensate for the obsolescence
 > that you are incurring.

+I had to recycle myself to be a modern developer.
+Suddenly the severance package did not seem so generous.

 ## Minding My Own Business

 Around that time my good friend
 [Diego Lafuente](https://twitter.com/tufosa)
 had told me about a little project of his: a travel startup he wanted to create together with a few of his colleagues at [Fedit](http://fedit.com/):
 [Mauricio García Corredor](https://es.linkedin.com/in/mauriciogarciacorredor/es)
 and
 [Íñigo Segura](https://es.linkedin.com/in/inigosegura),
-and with funding provided by Íñigo and by our business angel Juan Carlos Merino.
+with funding provided by Íñigo and by our business angel Juan Carlos Merino.
 After a few meetings they convinced me to join as CTO.
 Our mission: revolutionize how we all plan our holidays.
 Simple enough, right?